-A PTB is a sum of money paid to parents or carers of children with special educational needs and/or disabilities (SEND) who qualify for free school transport.
+A PTB is a sum of money paid to parents or carers of children with special educational needs and/or disabilities (SEND) who qualify for travel assistance.

 The sum of money is based on the:

 - distance from home to school or college